Portfolio-Adv-Software/.github/README.md

 1.4: Sprint 3

 I have created Dockerfiles for my services and setup a pipeline on github to automaticaly build and push these images to a dockerhub repo.
-I have also added a basic authservice and gateway service which is still WIP.
+I have also added a basic authservice, userservice and gateway service which is still WIP.
 I plan to automaticaly deploy to an Azure kubernetes environment.

 ![image](https://github.com/Portfolio-Adv-Software/.github/assets/78910809/73a1cdd8-4bfa-41c0-a249-a377e75b98b4)

 1.5: Sprint 4

 I further implemented and refactored my gateway and authservice. the gateway is capable of handling grpc and http requests though http could use some more support.
 I do not consider further http support a priority at the moment however.

 1.6 Sprint 5

 I have deployed my application to the cloud!
 It is now running and accessible on Azure.
 I have made a resource mapping document which should substantiate some of my load testing.
 This document can be found [here]().